SaptarshiSarkar12/Drifty/Website/app/docs/Contributing.md

 ## Project Insights: Status and Task Progress

 [Projects Tab](https://github.com/users/SaptarshiSarkar12/projects/3) lists the tasks completed, in progress and the ideas left to be incorporated in the project.
-You can work on the **todo tasks** by creating the issue (if not already created) and getting yourself assigned.
+You can work on the **to-do tasks** by creating the issue (if not already created) and getting yourself assigned.

 ![image](https://github.com/user-attachments/assets/292c5c90-fbee-4eb0-8912-02faea96ad23)